Skip to content

 Users running a graphical Linux desktop can perform an interactive (browser-based) login by running the cyberhive-connect binary from the command line.
 Note that to do so, Connect must be run with elevated privileges, using sudo.

 You must specify a username and server URL.
+This should be done via environment variables:

 To log in, please open the following link in a private browser window - I'll wait...